Christianity in Africa: Christian education in Africa

-Christians and Muslims built schools throughout the continent of Africa, teaching missionary beliefs and philosophies.
-Since the Quran must only be recited in Arabic, It is necessary that a practitioner of the Muslim faith reads and understands the meaning of Arabic words in order to recite and/or memorize the Quran.
-As a result of the nature of Islam in Africa, Muslim missionaries were not prompted to translate their sacred text into the native language.
-Unlike that of Islam, Christian missionaries were compelled to spread an understanding of their gospel in the native language of the indigenous people they sought to convert.
-The bible was then translated and communicated in these native languages.
+Christian missionaries were compelled to spread an understanding of their gospel in the native language of the indigenous people they sought to convert.
+The Bible was then translated and communicated in these native languages.
 Christian schools did teach English, as well as mathematics, philosophy, and values inherent to Western culture and civilization.
 The conflicting branches of secularism and religiosity within the Christian schools represents a divergence between the various goals of educational institutions within Africa.